virtual/hugo-static-satinflame/content/about.md

 Jeanine Schoessler, Front-End Web Developer
 -----------

 Jeanine enjoys crafting web experiences for higher education.
-Her passions include [listening to music](https://open.spotify.com/user/satinflame), sharing Chinese language and culture with those around her, and visiting every aircraft museum she and her husband can find.
-She is a 2015 graduate of the [Leadership MSU program](https://www.montana.edu/leadershipmsu/) and nominee for MSU Employee of the Year.
+Her passions include [listening to music](https://open.spotify.com/user/satinflame), supporting others on their journey to learn web development, and visiting every aircraft museum she and her husband can find.
+Recently, she has become an active member of [FourCornerz Toastmasters](https://fourcornerz.toastmastersclubs.org).
+In 2015, she graduated from the [Leadership MSU program](https://www.montana.edu/leadershipmsu/) and was nominated for MSU Employee of the Year.
 In 2018, she was named one of [freeCodeCamp's top 200 contributors](https://medium.freecodecamp.org/announcing-our-freecodecamp-2018-top-contributor-award-winners-861da08a77e1) and became an <a href="https://omniupdate.com/partners/partners-list.html">Official Partner for OmniUpdate</a>.

-Jeanine previously developed websites for [Montana State University and MontanaPBS (2009-2015)](https://www.linkedin.com/in/satinflame).
+Jeanine previously developed websites for [Montana State University (MSU) and MontanaPBS](https://www.linkedin.com/in/satinflame) (2009-2015).
 She enjoys implementing new designs into responsive HTML/CSS and specializes in working with OmniUpdate and clients in [#heweb](https://twitter.com/search?q=%23heweb)!
 You might even remember meeting her at [OmniUpdate's User Training Conference](/blog/2018/03/omniupdate-2018/).

 ## Abilities & Technologies

 ### Front-end Development:
 -	Responsive web development based on single- or multi-layout designs
   - Example 1: <a href="https://virtual.github.io/shoreline/" rel="nofollow">Shoreline Community College Redesign</a>
-  - Example 2: <a href="https://satinflame.com/ou/alvin/" rel="nofollow">Alvin Community College Redesign</a>
+  - Example 2: <a href="https://virtual.github.io/allanhancock/" rel="nofollow">Allan Hancock College Redesign</a>
-  - Example 3: <a href="https://satinflame.com/ou/southplains/" rel="nofollow">South Plains College Redesign</a>
+  - Example 3: <a href="https://satinflame.com/ou/meridian/" rel="nofollow">Meridian Community College Redesign</a>
+  - Example 4: <a href="https://satinflame.com/ou/alvin/" rel="nofollow">Alvin Community College Redesign</a>
 -	Create flexible deliverables:
   - HTML/CSS/JavaScript code
   - Git repository including file structure